A guide on what happens and what your rights are when you go into hospital as a voluntary patient.

 Sometimes you may not want to see someone who comes to visit you, and that’s okay – staff should always ask you first.

-In some situations, you might be placed a long way from home (also called an out of area placement).
+In some situations, you might be placed a long way from home.
+This is sometimes called an ‘out of area placement’.
 If your family are struggling with travel costs, they can ask for some support.
 Ask your care team for more information.

 Your privacy should be respected while you’re in hospital.